giancarlovisconti/giancarlovisconti.github.io/research.md

 [10] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with [Miguel Carreras](https://www.miguelcarreras.com/)).

-[11] "The Effect of Electing Women on Local Politics: Evidence from Chile" (with [Carla Alberti](http://www.cienciapolitica.uc.cl/profesores/planta-academica/alberti-carla) and [Diego Díaz-Rioseco](http://gobierno.uc.cl/es/escuela2/profesores/49-diaz-diego)).

-[12] "The Trump Election and Anti-American Attitudes in Latin America" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Igor Acácio](https://ucriverside.academia.edu/IgorAcacio)).
+[11] "The Trump Election and Anti-American Attitudes in Latin America" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Igor Acácio](https://ucriverside.academia.edu/IgorAcacio)).

-[13] "Constructing Generalizable Local Geographic Natural Experiments" (with [Owura Kuffuor](https://cla.purdue.edu/directory/profiles/owura-kuffuor.html) and [Kayla Young](https://cla.purdue.edu/directory/profiles/kayla-young.html)).

-[14] "Myopic Citizens, Provision of Private and Public Goods, and Natural Catastrophes."

-[15] "Ideological Preferences after Natural Disasters: Evidence from Chile."
+[12] "Ideological Preferences after Natural Disasters: Evidence from Chile."

-[16] "Re-evaluating the Role of Ideology in Chile."
+[13] "Re-evaluating the Role of Ideology in Chile."

-[17] "Who is the Distributor?
+[14] "Who is the Distributor?
 Explaining Variation in Transfers to Local Governments."

-[18] "Race Over Nation: Immigration Shocks, Racial Discrimination, and Crime Perceptions" (with [Fernando Severino](https://myaccount.umn.edu/lookup?SET_INSTITUTION=&UID=sever564)).